SCOPE 1 – NET CHANGE IN OUR TIMBERLANDS

 Category 11: Use of Sold Products.
 No emissions result from the use or operation of our sold products.
 Separately, we account for carbon stored in our wood products as part of our removals.

 Category 13: Downstream Leased Assets.
-We lease some of our land for recreation, and we lease some mineral rights.
-Recreation does not account for a significant quantity of emissions, and a preliminary quantification of mineral rights activity showed that it is an insignificant amount of Scope 3 emissions.
-We also lease some of our land for solar energy.
+We lease some of our land for recreation and the development of solar power generation facilities, and we lease some mineral rights.
+Neither recreation nor solar development account for a significant quantity of emissions, and a preliminary quantification of mineral rights activity showed that it is an insignificant amount of Scope 3 emissions.

 Category 14: Franchises.
 This category does not apply to us since we do not operate franchises.